jamarphi/pen_engine/ext/platforms/mac_ios/README.md

     pen::ios::conn::bt::Connect(std::string device, std::string descriptor);

-This descriptor is for the characteristic associated with the service you want to interact with for the given device, this should be known beforehand when connecting.
+This descriptor is the same name as the characteristic associated with the service you want to interact with for the given device, this should be known beforehand when connecting.

 You can connect with multiple devices at once.